This is our review of the Best GPS Dog Tracker in 2022.

 There are tons of GPS pet trackers available both online and in pet stores.
-However, as with any dog product or accessory, you will want one that suits your dog’s size, comfortable to wear and one that doesn’t cost the earth.
+However, as with any dog device or accessory, you will want one that suits your dog’s size, is comfortable to wear and doesn’t cost the earth.

-The best dog tracker must be powerful enough to communicate with your smartphone continuously and have a decent battery life.
+The best pet tracker must be powerful enough to communicate with your smartphone continuously, have live tracking and a decent battery life.

-We rounded up the top products for your consideration.
+We rounded up the top pet tracker options for your consideration.
 Let’s dive in and find out more about these GPS collars and see what each brings to the table.

 In this guide, we will be reviewing:

-Not all trackers are the same and there ate lots of choices out there.
+Not all pet trackers are the same and there are lots of choices out there.
 Some rely on cellular service to locate your dog’s whereabouts, while others use GPS technology and even Bluetooth.
-Each type of tracker has its own pros and cons; in this guide, we’ve reviewed the top-rated GPS trackers.
+Each type of tracker has its own pros and cons; in this guide, we’ve reviewed the top-rated pet trackers.

 GPS devices aren’t perfect, but they can be a lifesaver and are an important accessory if you and your canine companion enjoy outdoor adventures.

 Keep reading to see which of the dog tracking devices we located fit the bill and are popular in today’s market:

 This Tractive GPS pet tracker offers worldwide location tracking in more than 150 countries with an app for both iOS and Android.
-It’s lightweight and fully waterproof, ideal for dogs who love swimming.
+It’s lightweight and fully waterproof, ideal for dog breeds that love swimming.

-The Tractive not only locates your pooch should they run off, but it also has a virtual fence feature and you can track your dog’s activity and how many calories burned so it can help fitness goals too.
+The Tractive GPS tracker not only locates your pet and sends you alerts should they runoff, but it also has a virtual fence feature and you can track your dog’s activity and how many calories burned so it can help fitness goals too.
 It is by far and away one of the best GPS trackers for dogs and constantly gets good reviews from customers.